Parameter Inference for Degenerate Diffusion Processes: Numerical Studies

-The true parameter value is set to $\trueparam = (\truebeta, \truesigma) = (2.0, 4.0)$, and the Nelder-Mead method is applied to optimise the marginal likelihoods.
-In Figure \ref{fig:mle}, we plot the 100 realisations of the two different estimators.
-Table \ref{table:mle} summarizes the mean and standard error of $\hat{\theta}_{n} - \trueparam$, i.e., (estimate) - (true value), from the 100 repetitions.
-First, we observe that the estimates of $\hat{\theta}_{n ,1}$ (using our scheme (\ref{eq:lg_hypo_II})) is centred at the true value in all scenarios, thus in this case we have an empirical illustration of an asymptotically unbiased estimation in the partial observation setting.
-Secondly, it is clear from the figures and the table that the mean of estimates of $\hat{\theta}_{n,2}$ (estimator based on the conditionally Gaussian scheme without appropriate drift correction) is shifted from the true value, and seems to be centred at $(\beta, \sigma) = (2.10, 3.960)$.
+The true parameter value is set to $\trueparam = (\truebeta, \truesigma) = (2.0, 4.0)$, and the Nelder-Mead method is applied to optimise the marginal likelihoods {with the initial guess set to $(\beta_0, \sigma_0) = (3.0, 3.0)$}.
+In Figure \ref{fig:mle}, we plot the ${50}$ realisations of the two different estimators.
+Table \ref{table:mle} summarizes the mean and standard deviation of {relative error of estimate, i.e., $(\hat{\theta}_{n, j} - \trueparam)/\trueparam, \, j = 1,2$}, from the ${50}$ repetitions.
+First, we observe that the estimates of $\hat{\theta}_{n ,1}$ (using our scheme (\ref{eq:lg_hypo_II})) are centred at the true value in all scenarios, thus in this case we have an empirical illustration of an asymptotically unbiased estimation in the partial observation setting.
+Secondly, it is clear from the figures and the table that the mean of estimates of $\hat{\theta}_{n,2}$ (estimator based on the conditionally Gaussian scheme without appropriate drift correction (\ref{eq:incorrect})) is shifted from the true value, and seems to be centred at $(\beta, \sigma) = (2.10, 3.960)$.
 Thus $\hat{\theta}_{n,2}$ induces an asymptotic bias in the partial observation regime, in agreement with the case study in Section \ref{sec:case_drift} in the complete observation case.
-Notably, there is a clear separation between the two estimators of $\sigma$.
-We stress here that the bias in $\hat{\theta}_{n,2}$ is not removed with increasing $n$ or decreasing $\Delta_n$.
+Notably, there is a clear separation between the two estimators of $\sigma$, {and the range of realisations of $\hat{\sigma}_{n, 2}$ does not cover the true value $\truesigma = 4.0$ for all scenarios.
+Comparing Set I and III in Figure \ref{fig:mle}, we observe that the variance of drift parameter estimation decreases as $T$ increases, and then the bias in $\hat{\beta}_{n, 2}$ becomes more clear in Set III.} We stress here that the bias in $\hat{\theta}_{n,2}$ is not removed with increasing $n$ or decreasing $\Delta_n$.
 Also, one can still observe the bias even if the datasets are obtained with other numerical schemes, e.g., Euler-Maruyama scheme, rather than scheme (\ref{eq:lg_hypo_II}).